arungudelli/angularjswiki/content/en/pipes/CustomPipe/index.md

 }
 ```

-Now we can use our custom pipe in template expression as shown below.
+we can use our custom pipe in the component template expression as shown below.

 ```
 {{ 4 | square}}